GLOBAL MARKETS-World stocks rise on China economic signal, dollar falls

 In the commodities market, copper gained 0.27 percent at $7,048 a tonne in London, erasing early losses linked to worries about a supply glut and sluggish global demand.

-Oil prices rebounded from early lows on optimism about China’s efforts to avert a hard economic landing.
+Oil prices rebounded from early lows on optimism about China’s efforts to avert a hard-landing of its economy.
 Brent oil settled up 27 cents, or 0.25 percent, to $108.42 a barrel, while U.S. crude futures ended 29 cents, or 0.27 percent, higher at $107.23 a barrel.

-Gold turned higher in late trading, managing a fourth straight day of gains.
+Gold prices turned higher in late trading, managing a fourth straight day of gains.
 It last traded 0.64 percent higher at $1,343.50 an ounce as the dollar’s losses grew.
-Gold has recovered more than $160 from a three-year low of $1,180.71 on June 28.
+Gold has recovered nearly $160 from a three-year low of $1,180.71 on June 28.